aquasecurity/tracee/README.md

 ### Quickstart with Docker

-We will use the Tracee Docker image, which includes glibc and BCC.
+We will use the Tracee Docker image, which includes the required dependencies.
 The host that Docker is running on needs to satisfy the other requirements, kernel version and kernel headers.
 If you use a recent version of Ubuntu, you are good to go as it satisfies those requirements, but any other Linux distribution will work as well.
 To run Tracee using docker:

 ```bash